 A grant-making charity dedicated to supporting people in need

-Medical Research Grant guidelines
+Medical Research Grants

-Applications from University or Hospital Research Departments
+Please note: Applications from University or Hospital Research Departments

 An increasing number of university or hospital research departments are making applications for medical research grants.
 However, The Freemasons’ Grand Charity does not usually fund individual researchers or university research departments directly.
 Instead the charity prefers to make grants via a medical charity which is a member of the Association of Medical Research Charities.